 A focused investigation of specific techniques and interventions utilized in trauma care.
 Focus is given to the physical and psychological effects of trauma, a Christian theology of suffering, and assessment use in counseling clients in trauma.

 It is undeniable that today’s society is saturated by violence.
-The average child will witness over 200,000 acts of violence on TV by the time he/she turn 18.
+The average child will witness over 200,000 acts of violence on TV by the time he/she turns 18.
 Around 35% of the women and 22% of the men who arrive at hospital emergency rooms are there due to domestic violence.
 While some who experience trauma of this type are able to adequately cope, many are not.
 Counselors and community workers need to be aware of the effects of trauma on individuals and ways in which these effects may be treated, this class is intended to address that need.

 Measurable Learning Outcomes